 1. You need to know when your coffee was/will be roasted.

-2. Try to order in advance so that you will start to brew your beans at least 1 week after they have been roasted.
+2. Try to order in advance so that you will start to brew your beans around ten days after the roast date.

 For all the reasons above, we have developed our roasting schedule to make sure that you get your coffee before it hits peak condition.
 We’ve developed a tool to help you figure out how much coffee you need to order, see here for more info.